OttawaNerdCorp/blog/bizdev.md

 Taking into consideration the above points, no proposed other alternatives are as satisfying as `Ottawa Nerd Corp`.
 I therefore contend that the overhead of a corporation is worth having the business name I want.

-A company is, as Yuval Harrarri said, only as good as its name. <!-- TODO: get actual quote >
+A company is, as Yuval Harrari said, only as good as its name. <!-- TODO: get actual quote -->

 <!-- TODO
 ### Is name available?